gbmitchell/math4610/HW4/problem_6.md

 will produce an executable **squareGauss.exe** that can be executed.

-**Description/Purpose:** This routine will carry out back substitution to solve for the unkown values of vector x in the problem Ax=b.
-A is an upper triangular matrix, x is a vector of unknowns, and b is a vector of known values.
-The problem Ax=b represents a linear system of n equations and n unknowns.
-Back substitution solves for the values of in order of xn, ....., x3, x2, x1.
+**Description/Purpose:** This routine will carry out LU decomposition of a square matrix.
+LU decomposition is the process of separating a matrix A into upper (U) and lower (L) triangular matrices such that A=LU.

-**Input:** There are four inputs needed in this case to back solve the problem Ax=b.
-An upper triangular matrix, a vector of unkown values, a vector of given values, and a value to indicate the size of the matrix and vectors.
-The matrix and vectors are passed to the routine by reference.
+**Input:** There are three inputs needed in the case of the LU decomposition routine.
+A square matrix A, a square matrix L, and a value to indicate the size of the matrices.
+The matrices are passed to the routine by reference and the values for matrix A are separated into a lower and upper triangular matrix.
+The upper triangular matrix values are computed and stored in matrix A by over writing the original values.
+The lower triangular matrix values are computed and stored in the matrix L.

-**Output:** This routine does not return anything, instead it changes the values for the vector of unknowns.
-The solved values for the vector of unknowns can then be used as needed.
+**Output:** This routine does not return anything, instead it changes the values for the matrix A to be the upper triangular matrix and changes the values in the matrix L to be the lower triangular matrix.

 **Usage/Example:**

-There are four inputs needed in this case to back solve the problem Ax=b.
-An upper triangular matrix (B), a vector of unkown values (xb), a vector of given values (bb), and a value to indicate the size of the matrix and vectors (n).
-The matrix and vectors are passed to the routine by reference.
-This routine does not return anything, instead it changes the values for the vector of unknowns.
-The solved values for the vector of unknowns can then be used as needed.
+There are three inputs needed in this case of the LU decomposition routine.
+A square matrix (D), a square matrix (L), and a value to indicate the size of the matrices (n).
+The matrices are passed to the routine by reference and the values for matrix D are separated into a lower and upper triangular matrix.
+The upper triangular matrix values are computed and stored in matrix D by over writing the original values.
+The lower triangular matrix values are computed and stored in the matrix L.

     #include "mylib.h"
     #include <stdio.h>